polyfy/polylith/readme.md

 They passed!

+### Test approach

-We have two categories of tests, brick tests and environment tests.
+We have two kind of tests, the brick tests and the environment tests.

-The environment tests are the place where we should put our slow tests.
-It also gives us the opportunity to have tests that are unique for each environment.
+The environment tests should be used for our slow tests.
+They also give us a way to write tailor-made tests that are unique per environment.
-To keep the feedback loop short, we should only put fast running tests in our bricks, which will give us faster feedback every time we execute `poly test`.
+To keep the feedback loop short, we should only put fast running tests in our bricks.
+This will give us a faster feedback loop, because the brick tests are the ones that are executed when we run `poly test` while the environment tests are not.

+But does that mean we are only allowed to put unit tests in our bricks?
+No. As long as the tests are fast, they can be put in the bricks they belong.

+An extra bonus of using Polylith is that we can avoid most of the mocking, because we run the tests from an environment where we have access to real components.
+We should configure our environments so that the tests can run as fast as possible, by using in memory databases and by using components that doesn't access the network.

+This is at least true for the brick tests, but for the environment tests, you are free to have a setup that is closer to production if that is what is best.

-Before we continue, let's commit what we have done so far and mark it as stable:
+Before we continue, let's commit what we have done so far and mark the workspace as stable:
 ```sh
 git add --all
 git commit -m "Added tests"